Tech

 - WCAG 2.1 — Three Flashes or Below Threshold

 - Concert venues are increasingly adopting strobe-free zones and advance warnings.
-This project explores wearable protection as a complementary approach.

 The core challenge is the tradeoff between safety and transparency.
 Close the shutter too aggressively and you blind the wearer in darkness.
 Too conservatively and flashes get through.
 The algorithm navigates this by maintaining a rolling confidence model of the strobe pattern, adjusting its reactive/predictive balance in real time.